promethivm-labs/Summa-Generativarum/README.md

 \mathcal{S}(\text{SAT}, L) = \langle \text{trace}, \text{rewrite-rule}, \text{timestamp} \rangle
 $$

+Formal English: The Scar operator S, applied to a Structured Anomaly Token (SAT) and context L, returns a triple containing a trace, the rewrite rule invoked, and a timestamp recording when the scar was created.

 Each metabolized contradiction leaves a **Scar**—a structural trace indexing the transformation.
 Past contradictions inform future operations through **mythic time** (non-linear recursion).

 #### **2. Bloom Operator ($\mathcal{I}_b$):** Architectural Expansion[1][2][4]